 Though your income might decline after you’ve retired, that doesn’t mean the Internal Revenue Service stops collecting taxes in retirement, so it’s important you take any tax breaks for retirees you can.
+Thanks to the coronavirus pandemic, you might be retiring earlier than you imagine, in which case you might not yet be aware of the many tax benefits afforded to retirees.
 There’s no universal definition of a retiree, so you must check each of the breaks to determine if you qualify.
 You can take advantage of several tax deductions and tax credits to lower your taxes.
-Read on for a list of tax deductions for those in retirement.

 You might not need nearly as large a home in retirement as you did previously, so you could be looking at substantial capital gains when you sell your home if you’ve been living in it for a long time.
 You can exclude the first $250,000 of gain from taxes — or the first $500,000 if you’re married filing jointly — if you meet the qualifications.
 To qualify, you must have used the home as your primary residence for at least two of the past five years and you must have owned the home for at least two of the last five years.

 For example, say you and your spouse bought your home 20 years ago for $200,000.
 Though it’s been fantastic for raising your kids, they’re all out of school now, and you sell it for $750,000 so that you can downsize.
 Typically, you would have a $550,000 taxable capital gain.
 Because you’ve owned the home and used it as your primary residence for at least two of the last five years, you get to exclude $500,000 of gain on your joint return, so you only pay taxes on $50,000 of capital gains.